servomouse/OpenTask/readme.md

 ### OpenTask: Privacy-First Local Task Tracker
-OpenTask is a lightweight, high-performance task management and time-tracking tool designed to run entirely in your browser.
+OpenTask is a lightweight, high-performance task management tool designed to run entirely in your browser.
 No databases, no logins, and zero data ever leaves your machine.

 #### Privacy & Security (The Core Principle)
 This application is built with a Local-Only philosophy:

 Zero Connectivity Required: Works 100% offline.
-You don't even need an internet connection to track time or generate reports.
+You don't even need an internet connection to manage tasks or generate reports.

 No Tracking/Analytics: No telemetry, no "phone home" scripts, and no third-party cookies.